byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<netg>** no to generic stuff
 **\<serhack>** and http://www.alexa.com/siteinfo/getmonero.org#trafficstats
 **\<sgp>** Let's move the discussion to #2 for now.
 We can talk about the other stuff later if there is time
 **\<rehrar>** Well from my understanding, we're going to be moving to a work-group oriented approach.
-Where there are different work groups for different aspects of Monero.
+Where there are different work groups for different aspects of ByteRub.
 **\<netg>** like we had 2 years ago
-**\<sgp>** I know fluffypony is in favor of keeping Monero Marketing separate.
+**\<sgp>** I know fluffypony is in favor of keeping ByteRub Marketing separate.
 Does anyone have any strong opinions either way on this?
 **\<netg>** hhe
 **\<hyc>** makes sense to me for marketing to be closely integrated with community
 **\<rehrar>** Development is obviously one, Community is another, Marketing can be another, and even third-party development can be separate if we wanted